-CLAIM FOR THIS TASK: 'Energy drinks should be restricted to those above 15 years of age'.
+CLAIM FOR THIS TASK: 'The sale of energy drinks should be restricted to those above 15 years of age'.

-POSSIBLE SPECIFIC RESEARCH QUESTION: 'To what extent do energy drinks have a negative effect on the …….. system of the body'.
-(You might look at Mental health, Risk-seeking behaviour, Increased blood pressure, Obesity, Tooth erosion, Adverse cardiovascular effects and Kidney damage).
+(iii) NOW DEVELOP A SPECIFIC RESEARCH QUESTION FOR THIS TASK: Eg 'Energy drinks have a positive/negative effect on the …….. system of the body'.
+(You might look at increased energy boost for sport, mental health, risk-seeking behaviour, increased blood pressure, obesity, tooth erosion, adverse cardiovascular effects or kidney damage).

 Breaks down the stories behind the most interesting news and photos on the Internet.

 Regarded as a 'porthole' site, SciTech Daily offers the best intelligent, informed science and technology coverage and analysis you can find on a daily basis, sourcing a huge range of great writers and excellent research institutes.